vanshikav2/Data_Analysis_1/README.md

 ## Overview

 This repo contains a indepth analysis of the Toronto Police Services' dataset of Persons in Crisis Calls for Service Attended.
 The data science workflow is followed as the data is downloaded, cleaned, simulated, and then analyzed.
 The paper and analysis is made reproducible so that it can be used again by others.

-No LLM's were used in production of the paper.
+LLM's like ChatGPT have been used for code explanation, new function descriptions, error explanations and fixes.
+The chat can be found in llm/usage.txt.

 ## File Structure